vkleer/CI_PP2_RepelARaccoon/README.md

 Headings are used hierarchically on every page and section.
 Each section uses the same styling rules through classes for consistency and some sections have their content set dynamically through JavaScript.

 The website consists of three pages:
-- The index page with 5 different sections:
+- The index page with five different screens:
-    - A home section with two buttons, linking to the difficulty section and instructions section
+    - A home screen with two buttons, linking to the difficulty section and instructions section
-    - A difficulty section that allows users to pick a difficulty level for the game, starting the game when a difficulty level is chosen
+    - A difficulty screen that allows users to pick a difficulty level for the game, starting the game when a difficulty level is chosen
-    - An instructions section informing users how to play the game along with a little backstory
+    - An instructions screen informing users how to play the game along with a little backstory
-    - A game section that hold the actual game
+    - A game screen that hold the actual game
-    - A game over section for when the user has finished playing
+    - A game over screen for when the user has finished playing
 - The report page with a form to report a bug
 - The 404 page to re-direct users back to the index page if a 404 error occurs